hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Setup Configuration

 Before you can start with the project you will need to configure the environment variables.
 However, at this point in the guide we do not have our configuration variables.
-But we can setup the file now so that we can add the configuration variables to the `.env` file throughout the guide.
+But we can set up the file now so that we can add the configuration variables to the `.env` file throughout the guide.

 - [ ] Create an `.env` file based on `.env.example`.
 It should include all the content of `.env.example`.